CVSRohit/Morsel/README.md

 Note - the first cold start can take up to a few minutes on the simulator

 ## Dependencies

+The following dependencies have been used in the Flutter application:

 1. Firebase Firestore
 2. Image Picker
 3. Firebase Storage